dgmp88/gpx_run_data/README.md

 # Requirements

-Pandas, numpy, seaborn
+Pandas, numpy, seaborn, jupyter notebook

-Install them all with pip or with conda
+Install them all with pip or conda